Phil Holloway: Political career

 Holloway's early retirement also had other reasons.
 He wrote to Prime Minister Walter Nash early in 1960 to inform him he would not be standing again.
-Privately he lamented the fact that neither caucus or party member meetings had energy or enthusiasm any more.
+Privately he lamented the fact that neither caucus nor party member meetings had energy or enthusiasm any more.
 In the letter Holloway remarked that he thought Labour's party organisation was "pathetically weak" and that the future of both the party and the government was "not bright until there is a re-assessment of our [Labour's] policy and objectives, and also a re-vitalizing of our organisation".

 Post-politics

-In 1962 Holloway became manager of the New Zealand branch of the Chandris Shipping Lines.
+In 1962, Holloway became manager of the New Zealand branch of the Chandris Shipping Lines.
 In 1963, after divorcing his first wife Joyce, he married Beverley Woolf with whom he would have another daughter.
 He remained an active member of the Labour Party and stood twice for the party presidency.
 He unsuccessfully challenged incumbent president Norman Douglas at both the 1967 and 1968 party conferences.

 In 1973, following the election of the Third Labour Government, Holloway was appointed as Ambassador to Italy (with cross-accreditation to Yugoslavia, Egypt and Iraq) and High Commissioner to Malta from 1973 to 1976.

 After his return to New Zealand, he became company director of an export company until he retired in 1989.
 He was a co-owner of a number of successful race horses with his friend Woolf Fisher.

 In the 1987 Queen's Birthday Honours, Holloway was appointed a Companion of the Order of St Michael and St George, for public services.
 He was genuinely surprised with the award.